-Grilled Tuscan bread has incredible chew, a rich smoky smell, and the olive oil keeps it palatable longer.
+Grilled Tuscan bread has an incredible chew, a rich smoky smell, and the olive oil keeps it palatable longer.
 The best part is how well it takes to re-warming in a toaster oven or briefly back on a low grill.
 The toast becomes perfectly crisp again and you’ll find yourself building meals around it.
 The loaf is still in control, but I’m okay with it now.

 We made a big one-dish Tuscan Steak Salad just so we could eat more grilled Tuscan toast.
 It’s a beautiful platter of cool crisp greens, grilled vegetables, cheeses, olives, and warm flank steak drizzled with vinaigrette.
 Serve with a heaping basket of grilled Tuscan bread.
 Keep leftover grilled bread sealed in a plastic bag.

 - 1 flank steak (about 1 1/2 pounds)

 - A few sprigs fresh thyme, rosemary, and oregano

 - 1 bay leaf

 - For the Salad: